 The bulk annuity market continues to grow with transaction volumes approaching £40bn during 2019 – a new record.
 There are a number of different ways of structuring a buyout, with a residual risks – also known as an ‘all-risks’ – buyout, one of the options that sponsors and trustees may be advised to consider.

-Compared to a standard buy-in or buyout transaction, in which the only liabilities insured are the benefits that trustees or sponsors have specified in their benefit specification.
+This differs from a standard buy-in or buyout transaction, in which the only liabilities insured are the benefits that trustees or sponsors have specified in their benefit specification.

 "A residual risks transaction goes further, insuring against additional risks such as trustees insuring incorrect benefits or the risk of beneficiaries being erroneously left out of the data."